KennethBates/docs/docs/guides/move-your-octopus-instance-to-another-server/move-the-server.md

 ### Process

 1. On your new server, [download and install the MSI](https://octopus.com/downloads).

 2. Connect to your existing database in your Octopus Manager using your master key.

 3. After your existing database is connected to your new Octopus installation, copy the following directories to your new server (the paths listed are default installation directories):
    - Packages (C:\Octopus\Packages)
    This folder only needs to be moved if using the built-in package repository.
-External feed details are stored in the database, so they will connect automatically.
+External feed details are stored in the database, and they will connect automatically.
    - Artifacts (C:\Octopus\Artifacts)
    - Task Logs (C:\Octopus\TaskLogs)

-If you copied the packages folder containing the packages in your built-in repository, you will need to restart your new Octopus Server to index these packages.
-You can restart in your Octopus Manager, or via the command line with the following command.
+If you copied the packages folder, you will need to restart your new Octopus instance to index the packages.
+You can restart either in your Octopus Manager, or via the command line with the following command.
 ```
 Octopus.Server.exe service --stop
 Octopus.Server.exe service --start